 My name is Christopher Pamotongan, an overseas Filipino worker based in Riyadh, Saudi Arabia since July 2009.
 I work as a plant mechanic at Riyadh Cement Company (RCC).

 At my workplace, there are 115 Filipino workers employed in different departments at RCC.

-Just like most Filipinos working abroad, my aim of going overseas for a job is to ensure the well-being of my family and sending my children to good schools.
-I go for vacation once a year to spend quality time with my family.
+Just like most Filipinos working abroad, my aim in going overseas for a job is to ensure the well-being of my family and send my children to good schools.
+I go on vacation once a year to spend quality time with my family.

-In such challenging environment, I am happy to find my current set of frieds because their presence eased my homesickness and they welcomed me warmly when I was new here.
+In such a challenging environment, I am happy to find my current set of friends because their presence eased my homesickness and they welcomed me warmly when I was new here.

 Eventhough Saudi Arabia is quite different from the Philippines, there are a few similarities I notice.
 One of which is that citizens of both countries are deeply religious, although they practice different faiths.

 One valuable lesson I picked up while working here is how one needs to communicate with people of different backgrounds.
 Here I work with people from Saudi Arabia, Pakistan, Thailand, India, Yemen, and Turkey.
 Although I communicate with most of them only through hand gestures, I learn how to deal with them.